julianregel/agonprograms/readme.md

 | 21 | 512x384 in 2 colours at 60Hz | VGA_512x384_60Hz |
 | 22 | 320x200 in 64 colours at 75Hz | VGA_320x200_75Hz |  VDP 1.03 Mode 2 |
 | 23 | 640x512 in 16 colours at 60Hz | QSVGA_640x512_60Hz |

+# Legacy Modes Support

+In order to maintain compatability with programs that are designed for the modes in VDP 1.03, I have added the following:

+## VDU 23,0,193,n

+This VDU command will set the VDP to support the experimental modes listed above, or the original four modes defined in VDP 1.03.
+The options are:

+- VDU 23,0,193,0 = Use "new" screen mode definitions (the default)
+- VDU 23,0,193,1 = Use legacy screen modes as defined in VDP 1.03

+This additional functionality requires updating both the video.ino and agon.h files.

+Please note, running the MODE command after running the VDU command will only take effect if you are changing to a different screen mode.
+For example, if you are in mode 0, make the VDU change and then try and set mode 0 again, it will not recognise the new mode.
+You must change to a different mode first.